makrai/notes/zhang1912-pegasus-summ.md

 # Abstract

 * Recent work on pre-training Transformers with self-supervised objectives
-  * great success when fine-tuned on downstream NLP tasks including summarizatio
+  * great success when fine-tuned on downstream NLP tasks including summ
   * hE, no pre-training objectives for abstractive text summarization
   * lack of systematic evaluation across diverse domains
 * PEGASUS: we pre-train large Transformer-based encoder-decoder models on